mwaterfall/MWPhotoBrowser/Example/Pods/SDWebImage/README.md

 ### Using dynamic image size with UITableViewCell

-UITableView determines the size of the image by the first image set for a cell.
+UITableView determins the size of the image by the first image set for a cell.
 If your remote images don't have the same size as your placeholder image, you may experience strange anamorphic scaling issue.
 The following article gives a way to workaround this issue: